playmint/ds/contracts/src/maps/tutorial-room-4/README.md

 ];
 ```

-When the frontend loads, we can select a random image:
+When the plugin loads, we can select a random image:
 ```js
 let selectedImg = Math.floor(Math.random() * images.length) + 1;
 ```